-H.R.
-333 would impose new private-sector mandates on bankruptcy attorneys, creditors, bankruptcy petition preparers, debt-relief agencies, and credit and charge-card companies.
-Consumer bankruptcy attorneys would be required to make reasonable inquires to confirm that the information in documents they submit to the court or to the bankruptcy trustee is well grounded in fact.
-Creditors would be required to make disclosures in their agreements with debtors and provide certain notices to courts and debtors.
-Bankruptcy petition preparers and debt-relief agencies would also be required to provide certain notices to debtors.
-Credit and charge-card companies would be required to disclose specified information in monthly billing statements, new account introductory rate offers, and internet-based solicitations.
-CBO estimates that the direct costs of these mandates would exceed the annual threshold established by UMRA (\$109 million in 2000, adjusted annually for inflation).
+- S. 256, would impose private-sector mandates on bankruptcy attorneys, creditors, preparers of bankruptcy petitions, debt-relief agencies, and credit and charge-card companies.
+Under the bill: - Consumer bankruptcy attorneys would have to make reasonable inquires to confirm that the information in documents they submit to the court or to the bankruptcy trustee is well-grounded in fact; - Creditors would have to make disclosures in their agreements with debtors and provide certain notices to the courts and debtors; - Preparers of bankruptcy petitions and debt-relief agencies would also have to provide certain notices to debtors; and - Credit and charge-card companies would have to disclose specified information in monthly billing statements, introductory rate offers for new accounts, internetbased solicitations, credit extensions secured by a dwelling, and for late payment deadlines and penalties.

+In addition, the bill would prohibit credit and charge-card companies from terminating a consumer credit account prior to its expiration date because the consumer has not incurred finance charges.
+CBO estimates that the direct costs of the mandates in the bill would exceed the annual threshold established by UMRA (\$123 million in 2005, adjusted annually for inflation).

+Requirements For Attorneys.
 Section 102 of the bill would make bankruptcy attorneys liable for misleading statements and inaccuracies in schedules and documents submitted to the court or to the trustee.
 To avoid sanctions and potential civil penalties, attorneys would need to verify the information given to them by their clients regarding the list of creditors, assets and liabilities, and income and expenditures.
 Completing a reasonable investigation of debtors' financial affairs and, for chapter 7 cases, computing debtor eligibility, would require attorneys to expend additional effort.
 Information from the American Bar Association indicates that this requirement would increase attorney costs by \$150 to \$500 per case.
-Based on the 1.59 million projected filings under chapter 7 (liquidation) and chapter 13 (rehabilitation), CBO estimates that the direct cost of complying with this mandate would be between \$240 million and \$790 million in fiscal year 2002.
-With a rise in projected filings over the next three years, annual direct costs would reach a peak in fiscal year 2004 at between \$280 million and \$950 million and remain in that range through fiscal year 2006.
-The additional costs for attorneys would most likely be passed on to debtors.
+Based on the 1.6 million projected filings under chapter 7 (liquidation) and chapter 13 (rehabilitation), CBO estimates that the direct cost of complying with this mandate would be between \$240 million and \$800 million in fiscal year 2007, the first full year of implementation, and would remain in that range through fiscal year 2010.
+CBO expects that some of the additional costs incurred by attorneys would most likely be passed on to their clients.

+Notice and Disclosure Requirements.
 The bill would require certain notices to be disclosed as part of the bankruptcy process.
-Section 203 of the bill would require a creditor with an unsecured consumer debt seeking a reaffirmation agreement with a debtor to provide certain disclosures.
+Section 203 would require a creditor with an unsecured consumer debt seeking a reaffirmation agreement with a debtor to provide certain disclosures.
 The agreement reaffirms the debt discharged in bankruptcy between a holder of a claim and the debtor.
 These disclosures must be made clearly and conspicuously in writing and include certain advisories and explanations.
 The required disclosures could be incorporated into existing standard reaffirmation agreements.
-Section 221 would require bankruptcy petition preparers who are not attorneys to give the debtor written notice explaining that the preparer may not provide legal advice.
-Section 228 would require a debt-relief agency providing bankruptcy assistance to an assisted person to give certain written notices to the person and to execute a written contract.
-Such agencies also would be required to supply certain advisories and explanations regarding the bankruptcy process.
-Most attorneys and debt-relief counselors currently provide similar information.
-Based on information from bankruptcy practitioners, CBO estimates that the direct costs of complying with these mandates would fall well below the annual threshold established by UMRA.
+Section 221 would require preparers of bankruptcy petitions who are not attorneys to give debtors written notice explaining that the preparer may not provide legal advice.
+Section 228 would require a debt-relief agency providing bankruptcy assistance to give certain written notices to those assisted and to execute written contracts.
+The bill also would require such agencies also to supply certain advisories and explanations regarding the bankruptcy process.
+Most attorneys and debt-relief counselors currently provide similar information, and CBO estimates that the direct costs of complying with those mandates would be small.